solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 performed.

-Learn more about backup and restore in Flexible Server from the [Microsoft documentation.]
+Learn more about backup and restore in Flexible Server from the [Microsoft documentation.][Automatic backups:]

 ### Flexible Server resources

 -   [Point-in-time restore with Azure Portal]
 -   [Point-in-time restore with CLI]
--   [Azure CLI samples for Azure Database for PostgreSQL Flexible Server - Flexible Server]

 ## Service maintenance

 Like any Azure service, Flexible Server receives patches and functionality upgrades from Microsoft.
+The service performs automated patching of the underlying hardware, OS, and database engine.
+The patching includes security and software updates.
+For the PostgreSQL engine, minor version upgrades are included in the planned maintenance release.
+Users can configure the patching schedule to be system managed or define their custom schedule.
+During the maintenance schedule, the patch is applied, and the server may need to be restarted as part of the patching process to complete the update.
+With the custom schedule, users can make their patching cycle predictable and choose a maintenance window with minimum impact on the business.
+Generally, the service follows a monthly release schedule as part of the continuous integration and release.

 To ensure that planned maintenance does not blindside administrators, Azure provides them control over when patching occurs.

-With Flexible Server, administrators can specify a custom **Day of week** and **Start time** for maintenance, or they can let the platform choose a day of week and time.
-If the maintenance schedule is chosen by the platform, maintenance will always occur between 11 PM and 7 AM in the region's time zone.

-> See [this] list from Microsoft to determine the physical location of
-> Azure regions and thus the regional time zone.

-Azure always rolls out updates to servers with platform-managed schedules before instances with custom schedules.
-Platform-managed schedules allow developers to evaluate Flexible Server feature improvements in non-production environments.
-Moreover, maintenance events are relatively infrequent; there are typically 30 days of gap unless a critical security fix must be applied.

-> As a general rule, only set a maintenance schedule for production
-> instances.
+You can schedule maintenance during a specific day of the week and a time window within that day.
+Or you can let the system pick a day and a time window time for you automatically.
+Either way, the system alerts you five days before running any maintenance.
+The system will also let you know when maintenance is started, and when it's successfully completed.

+When specifying preferences for the maintenance schedule, you can pick a day of the week and a time window.
+If you don't specify, the system will pick times between 11pm and 7am in your server's region time.
+You can define different schedules for each flexible server in your Azure subscription.

+### Rolling out changes

+As part of rolling out changes, we apply the updates to the servers configured with system-managed schedule first followed by servers with custom schedule after a minimum gap of 7-days within a given region.
+If you intend to receive early updates on fleet of development and test environment servers, we recommend you configure system-managed schedule for servers used in development and test environment.
+This allows you to receive the latest update first in your Dev/Test environment for testing and evaluation for validation.
+If you encounter any behavior or breaking changes, you'll have time to address them before the same update is rolled out to production servers with custom-managed schedule.
+The update starts to roll out on custom-schedule flexible servers after seven days and is applied to your server at the defined maintenance window.
+At this time, there's no option to defer the update after the notification has been sent.
+Custom-schedule is recommended for production environments only.

 ### Notifications